UPBGE/UPBGE-Docs/source/manual/logic_nodes/category_2/objects/transformation/apply_movement.rst

 The object is still subject to other forces while the motion is being applied, such as acceleration due to the force of gravity.

-The knot can be applied to some types of physical properties, as follows:
+The node can be applied to some types of physical properties, as follows:

 `Game Physics <https://upbge.org/manual/manual/editors/properties/physics.html>`_ >
 `Physics Type <https://upbge.org/manual/manual/editors/properties/physics.html#id1>`_: